Wardrobe of Mary, Queen of Scots: Clothing in the inventories and treasurer's accounts

 Notes added to the inventories record gifts of clothing that Mary made from her wardrobe to favourite aristocrats, courtiers, and women of her household.
 She gave a skirt to the "little daughter of her laundress", Margaret Douchall who later followed her mother into royal service and married Jerome Bowie, a servant in the wine cellar.
 Costumes were given to household servants.
-In March 1567 five pages and seven lackeys were provided with riding cloaks of black stemming, pourpoints (doublets), and Mantua-style bonnets and hats by the tailor John Powlett.
+In March 1567 five pages and seven lackeys were provided with riding cloaks of black stemming, pourpoints (doublets), and Mantua-style bonnets and hats by the tailor John Powlett (Jean de Compiègne).
 The list of fabrics survives in French and Scots.
 The smart and uniform appearance of these servants, visible when Mary travelled, greatly contributed to the impression of royal magnificence.
 These black clothes were the official mourning for the death of Lord Darnley.